Multicultural Lesson Plans and Resources

 May is Asian American Heritage Month

 Lesson plans, articles, and resources from Scholastic.
-See also Asian American History Teacher's Guide.
+See also Asian American History Teaching Guide.

 Lon Po Po: A Chinese Fairy Tale